Table of Contents

 - [Updated; March 16, 2022, “Finding the best chain lube for your needs“]

 Jason Smith, an engineer in Boulder, Colorado, USA started and ran a business called Friction Facts in the period from 2012 to 2015.
-The story of Friction Facts, efficiency tests and the publication of the early efficiency tests results is summarized in Bike Chains 4 in this series, under the heading Efficiency testing.
+He ran some test on chain lubricants that were publicized in a cycling publication.
+The story of Friction Facts, efficiency tests and the publication of its efficiency tests results is summarized in Bike Chains 4 in this series, under the heading Efficiency testing.

 Adam Kerin, in Adelaide, South Australia, Australia started a business called Zero Friction Cycling (“ZFC”) in 2017.
 The story of ZFC and durability tests is summarized in Bike Chains 4 in this series, under the headings Efficiency testing and Durability/Wear testing.
 ZFC has published chain wear and lubrication material on the Web.